sdrangan/introml/online_class.md

 [lectures](./lectures), although sometimes the slides have a few more details.
 To follow the online material:
 * Select the unit you want to watch from the list below.
-* The presentations in each unit are then divided into section.
+* The presentations in each unit are then divided into sections.
 In each section, you will find a video, typically 10 to 20 minutes long.
 Watch the video.
-* After most sections, there is usually a short exercise.
+* After most sections, there is a short exercise.
 Generally, this is a very simple exercise just to emphasize some basic point in the section.
 Try to do this exercise.
-* For most of the exercises, you will the solution that you can look at to compare your answer against.
+* For most of the exercises, you will a solution that you can look at to compare your answer against.
 For others, the solution will be posted in the class website.
 You do not need to submit answers to any of the questions.
 But, try to complete the exercise before moving to the next video.